-Even though PEO does not have international mutual recognition agreements; Engineers Canada has mutual recognition agreements at the academic level with the following countries: Australia, Hong Kong, Ireland, New Zealand, South Africa, the United Kingdom and the United States.
-(For Hong Kong, the degree must have been granted in 1995 or later.
-For South Africa, the degree must have been granted in November 1999 or later.
-For all other countries, the degree must have been granted in November 1989 or later.)
-Engineers Canada recently became party to mutual recognition agreements with other countries: Japan, Singapore, India (provisional), Taiwan, Germany and South Korea.
+Even though PEO does not have international mutual recognition agreements, Engineers Canada has mutual recognition agreements at the academic level with the following countries:

+Australia, Chinese Taipei, Hong Kong, Ireland, Japan, Malaysia, New Zealand, Singapore, South Africa, South Korea, the United Kingdom and the United States.
+(Please note: For Chinese Taipei, the degree must have been granted in 2007 or later.
+For Hong Kong, the degree must have been granted in 1995 or later.
+For Japan, the degree must have been granted in 2005 or later.
+For Malaysia, the degree must have been granted in 2009 or later.
+For Singapore, the degree must have been granted in 2006 or later.
+For all other countries, the degree must have been granted in November 1989 or later).